 I’ve served these lentil sloppy joes so many ways; it’s such a versatile recipe!
 Of course, you can always use a fresh or toasted bun, but why not try:

 - On a bed of fresh garden salad (lettuce, tomato, cucumber, onion, carrots, radishes, etc.)

 - Alongside some roasted garlic-lemon green beans

-And if you do use a bun, wrap, or just heap some onto a plate, some fun vegan topping ideas are:
+And if you use a bun, wrap, or just heap some onto a plate, some fun vegan topping ideas are:

 - Mashed avocado